 |Hospital to Home||Expand More Info|

 The volunteers of this program work in pairs and assist seniors in their transition home from hospital.
 This is transportation and companionship service, no medical care or training is needed or provided to clients.
-Since the program’s inception in January 2016, over 250 seniors between the ages of 53 and 98 have been helped to return home.
-Volunteers have been key in keeping patients safe, comfortable and alleviating fears of being alone. (more…)
+Since the program’s inception, over 370 seniors between the ages of 53 and 98 have been assisted in returning home.
+Volunteers have been key in keeping patients safe, comfortable and alleviating fears of being alone.

 |Sources Shop by Phone Program||Expand More Info|

-The Shop by Phone Program is a grocery service that Sources has been operating for just over 25 years in the communities of White Rock and South Surrey.
+Sources Shop by Phone Program is a grocery service that Sources has been operating for over 25 years in the communities of White Rock and South Surrey.
 The Shop by Phone program assists isolated residents in the community access nutritious foods that they may otherwise be unable to access.
-Once every week we have volunteers who phone our clients and take their grocery orders.
-The following morning, our volunteers shop for those orders at the supporting grocery store. (more…)
+Once every week, volunteers phone our clients and take their grocery orders.
+The following morning, volunteers shop for those orders at the supporting grocery store.